dipesh1256/dipesh1256/README.md

 ### Hey guys :smiley_cat:

-My name is Bhautik Dudhat, and I am a Mern-stack developer from India.
+My name is Dipesh parmar, and I am a Frontend developer from India.
 <br>
 <br></br>